Brandcraf06/Adabranium/README.md

-- You can find the Vibranium Ore rarely below layer 25 and the Adamantine Ore rarely below layer 16 in the overworld.
+- You can find the Vibranium Ore rarely below layer 20 and the Adamantine Ore rarely below layer 20~ in the overworld.

            Theses two ores need a diamond pickaxe (or an equal level) to mine and drop, Adamantite ore takes much longer to mine.
+           Adamantine ore never spawn incontact with air (Same as Ancient Debris in the Nether).

 - Vibranium and adamantine must be processed to be used :

-           You can make Vibranium Ingots with Vibranium and Obsidian

-           You can make Adamantium Ingots with Adamantine and Vibranium Ingots or with Vibranium and Obsidian
+         You can make Vibranium Ingots with Vibranium and Obsidian You can make Adamantium Ingots with Adamantine and Vibranium Ingots or with Vibranium and Obsidian

 - You can now create powerful swords, tools and armor !

          Vibranium tools/sword need an Obsidian Rod as a handle.
          Adamantium tools/sword need an Adamantium Rod as a handle.

-- Vibranium Sets are better than diamonds (and Netherite) and mine faster and make lot of damage!
-The durability for tools and sword is 8500.
+- Vibranium Sets are better than diamonds (and Netherite), mine faster and make lot of damage!
+The durability for tools and sword is 2990.

-- Adamantium Sets are the best equipment, mine faster than vibranium and do again more damage!
-The durability for tools and sword is 25000, Adamantium is widely known to be almost indestructible.
+- Adamantium Sets is the best equipment, mine faster than vibranium and do again more damage!
+The durability for tools and sword is 4280.

-- You can melt Vibranium Ingot in a blast furnace to make Vibranium Dust
+- You can melt Vibranium in a blast furnace to make Vibranium Dust

+- You can find Heart Shaped Plants in jungles to obtain Heart Shaped Herb!

-           Vibranium Dust can make a Toughness Potion (Resistance I) in a brewing stand
+         Heart Shaped Herb can make a Toughness Potion (Resistance I) in a brewing stand You can make a powerful Vibranium Soup with some Heart Shaped Herbs and a vibranium dust.

+- You can also make Nether Tools, Sword and Armor

+         Nether set is an iron set upgrade that can't burn and floats on lava (Warning : can burn in 1.15.2 version) He can be made with an iron tool/sword/armor with a Nether Brick in a Smithing Table Does exactly the same damage and protects like iron but has a little greater durability and mine as fast as diamond

+- You can make Paxels made from Wood, Stone, Gold, Iron, Diamond, Netherite, Vibranium, Adamantium and Netherbrick

+         Obtained by combining an axe, a pickaxe and a shovel in a corresponding material Has 3x the base durability, some even have a few bonus durability points!
+         Can mine everything that an axe, pickaxe, shovel and hoe can.
+         Can strip logs like an axe and make path like a shovel!
+         Can also "crack" stone blocks like.... herself.
+         And can instant mine all leaves and cobweb and mine wool faster !

+- The Oneshotium Sword is obviously unobtainable in survival